 The pilot of the IDM in the Philippines was successful in several ways.
 The strategy of sampling multiple respondents within a household allowed for an exploration of the distribution of deprivation within a household.
 Each of the survey modules was able to produce interval scores of deprivation for respondents.
 Very few survey modules were not completed.
+The amount of time to complete a full interview (both the household and individual questionnaire) was about 90 minutes, and the individual survey alone could be done in under 60 minutes, a feasible length of time for development agencies, national statistics agencies, NGOs, civil society groups, and most importantly participants themselves.

 91. As noted more fully in chapter five, the survey incorporates a brief set of questions on disability to identify limitations in basic activity functioning.
 The questions were developed for use in census or similar multi-topic survey contexts where only brief information can be sought on any one topic.
-In contexts where women and men living with disability experience discrimination and stigma, simply asking respondents whether they have a disability may result in significant under-reporting of functional limitations.
+In contexts where women and men living with disability experience discrimination and stigma, simply asking respondents whether they have a disability may result in significant underreporting of functional limitations.